szageda/keeb-utils/Linux/KMonad/README.md

 1. Navigate to `keeb-utils\Linux\KMonad\`.

-2. Open `colemak-dh-ansi-keeb-utils.kbd` in a text editor.
+2. Open `keeb-utils.kbd` in a text editor.

 3. Comment (`;;`) the lines starting with `input` and `output` under the `Linux` section.